In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 11. Pick the right digital tools

-There have been quite a few mentions in this post about the importance of getting things right from a digital perspective.
+There have been quite a few references in this post to the importance of getting things right from a digital perspective.

-That’s because in 2021, and particularly against the backdrop of a global pandemic, it’s hard to think of any businesses (even local ones) that can flourish without a strong digital presence.
+That’s because in 2023 — and particularly in the aftermath of a pandemic that generated a massive shift from offline to online business — it’s hard to think of any businesses (even local ones) that can flourish without a strong digital presence.

 Now, a lot of startups equate ‘going digital’ with ‘having a Facebook page’ — and yes, social media is important, particularly for generating word-of-mouth business.